challiwill/meteorologica/README.md

 All flags:
 ```
--azure    Retrive Azure data
--aws      Retrieve AWS data
--gcp      Retrieve GCP data
+-resources  A comma seperated list of resource to retrieve billing information from.
+If none are specified the default is AWS, GCP, and Azure
 -v          Verbose mode, log at the debug level
 -file       Save the generated and normalized data in a local .csv file
--local    Do not connect to any services, specifically do not send the data to the database or the GCP bucket (this overrides '-db' and '-bucket')
--db       Save the data to the database (by default this happens, you would only set this flag to send the data to the database and not the GCP bucket)
+-db         Save the data to the database (by default this happens, this flag exists so you can set it to false)
--bucket   Save the data to the GCP bucket (by default this happens, you would only set this flag to send the data to the GCP bucket and not the database)
 -now        Run the task now instead of waiting for next scheduled job (next midnight)
 ```

 ## Deployment